kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

   deletionPolicy: WipeOut
 ```

-Update the `replicas` to `5`.
+Scale down the `replicas` to `3`.
 Commit the changes and push to your Git repository.
 Your repository is synced with `ArgoCD` and the `Mssqlserver` CR is updated in your cluster.
 Now, `gitops` operator will detect the replica changes and create a `HorizontalScaling` mssqlserverOpsRequest to update the `Mssqlserver` database replicas.
 List the resources created by `gitops` operator in the `demo` namespace.

 ```bash